Grace Bailey (schooner): Description and history

 a mainsail, foresail, and two headsails.
 She has no engines, normally sailing with a small boat that is powered by an internal diesel engine.
 Her wooden hull is framed and planked in oak, with pine decking.
 When built, it was originally fastened with wooden treenails, but these were replaced by galvanized ship spikes during restoration.
 Below decks she is now outfitted with cabins for carrying passengers and crew.

 Grace Bailey was built in 1882 in Patchogue, New York by Gilbert Smith for owner Edwin Bailey, who named her after his daughter who was born in that year.
-She was rebuilt in 1906, at which time she was renamed Mattie, a name she sailed under until her restoration in 1989-90.
+She was rebuilt in 1906, at which time she was renamed Mattie, a name she sailed under until her restoration in 1989–90.
 She served in the coasting trade until 1939, the last twenty of those years on the Maine coastline.
 Relatively small ships like this were the workhorse of the coasting fleet, carrying goods and supplies to areas where road access at the time was difficult or impossible.

 In 1939 she was chartered by Frank Swift, who had just two years earlier seized on the idea of using schooners for passenger excursions, since they had become financially unviable in the coasting freight trade.
 Meeting with financial success, he purchased her outright the following year.
 She has since then served in the "windjammer" fleet, providing sailing cruises to paying customers.

+On October 9, 2023, her main mast snapped while under sail just outside the breakwater in Rockland, Maine.
+Initial reports were that one passenger was deceased and three were injured.